AlexJReid/verygrid/README.md

 It is therefore disappointing that many data grids on the market, even the expensive commercial ones, perform horribly when showing a lot of fast moving data.
 Insane memory use, GC pauses, laggy scrolling, browser crashes, painting bugs and so on.
 Disclaimer: I'm not a front end expert so may have been using them incorrectly.
 I also appreciate that this is perhaps outside of their envelope of anticipated use.

 Putting all of that aside, out of curiosity, I built a massive grid that leverages WebGPU!

-You can see it here: https://xllify.com/verygrid/

-**Try scrolling around a bit and hit option/alt for some stats.
-Check your CPU/GPU load.**

-Currently desjtop only.
-You will need to toggle the WebGPU feature flag on macOS/iOS Safari.

 I'm quite impressed how approaching a solved problem a bit differently with a number of old-school performance tricks yields something pretty fast and fit for purpose (at least on a M2/M4 Mac - my PC is old.)